-One could argue that a "Digital Divide" does exist in classrooms throughout the State of New Hampshire, but not as it relates to access to or the availablity of hardware and software.
-The digital divide resulting from this study focuses on the manner in which technology is not being used in the state to address specific content standards.
-The fact that approximately 69% of the respondents "self-assessed" themselves at Levels 0-2 while only 5% self assessed themselves at the Target Technology Level should signal a concern as well as a need to reassess existing statewide professional development practices, mentoring opportunities, and methods of evaluating acceptable use of technology in the classroom.
-Provided below are recommendations consistent with this study's findings.

-- Provide staff development that models specific strategies and techniques for integrating higher-order thinking skills with the available classroom computers using tool-based applications (e.g., spreadsheets, graphs, multimedia, databases, concept-mapping, internet tools).
+- One could make the argument that a "Digital Divide" does exist in classrooms throughout the State of New Hampshire School District, but not as it relates to access, availability, and utilization of hardware and software.
+The digital divide resulting from this study focuses on the manner in which technology is not being used in the district to address specific content standards.
+The fact that approximately 75% of the respondents "selfassessed" themselves at Levels 0-2 while only 6% self assessed themselves at the Target Technology Level should signal a concern as well as a need to reassess existing districtwide professional development practices, mentoring opportunities, and methods of evaluating acceptable use of technology in the classroom.
+Provided below are recommendations consistent with this study's findings. - Provide staff development that models specific strategies and techniques for integrating higher-order thinking skills with the available classroom computers using tool-based applications (e.g., spreadsheets, graphs, multimedia, databases, concept-mapping, internet tools).
 This recommendation is targeted at moving participants to Level 3 relating to their level of technology implementation. - Provide staff development that increases participants confidence and competence with designing Level 4b (Target Technology) instructional modules using a constructivist, experiential-based approach to curriculum development.
-This recommendation is targeted at (1) moving participants to a Level 4a implementation of technology, (2) improving the perceptions of Level 4a participants regarding their ability to support or integrate technology at a Level 4a, and (3) moving participants to a Level 4b relating to their level of technology implementation. - · Review existing statewide professional development programs in light of the results from this study.
-Approximately 69% of the survey participants self-assessed themselves at Levels 0-2, yet close to 71% of these same participants indicated that they were implementing one or more of the attributes of a learnercentered curriculum.
-It is respectfully recommended that stakeholders consider new approaches and/or modify existing approaches to statewide professional development so that educators can make better connections between technology use and student authentic problem-solving in the classroom.
-This recommendation is targeted at moving Level 1 and 2 survey participants to Level 3.
+This recommendation is targeted at (1) moving participants to a Level 4a implementation of technology, (2) improving the perceptions of Level 4a participants regarding their ability to support or integrate technology at a Level 4a, and (3) moving participants to a Level 4b relating to their level of technology implementation. - Review existing districtwide professional development programs in light of the results from this study.
+Currently, 75% of the survey participants self-assessed themselves at Levels 0-2, yet close to 82% of these same participants indicated that they were implementing one or more of the attributes of a learner-centered curriculum.
+It is respectfully recommended that stakeholders consider new approaches and/or modify existing approaches to districtwide professional development so that educators can make better connections between technology use and student authentic problem-solving in the classroom.
+This recommendation is targeted at moving Level 1 and 2 survey participants to Level 3. - Provide professional development opportunities for building administrators to promote, model, and facilitate technology implementation practices consistent with the higher levels of technology implementation (LoTi Levels 3 and above).
+Currently, the LoTi level for building administrators in the State of New Hampshire is lower than the predominate LoTi level of both inservice and pre-service teachers in the state.